 Spacehawk version 2 - The model was modified by adding pieces of front projection material to the hull to reflect light and give the impression of internal illumination.
 Further additional flashing light bulbs were added to various places on the outer hull as navigation beacons.
 This model, now minus the probes, was filmed at the start of the series and many of these shots ended up as stock footage which could be used for the rest of the production.
 However it still had a loose front end that would rotate between shots, meaning that the general shape and look of the model changed from scene to scene.
 So one minute the three wings on the nose line up with the rear Y-shaped sections, then they don't.

-- For some reason the model had some major reworking,
+version 3 - For some reason the model had

-in the next section should be
+The small 'wings' in the next section should be

-horizontal, and the Y-sections are also two up and one down.
+horizontal, and the Y-sections are also two up and one